 Our guild made a big move for our group in 1999; we moved our meetings to the Hamilton Community Center in Scottdale.
 The Georgia National Fair offered a new division in the Fine Arts Competition and Peachtree’s membership had the best showing in the new Spinning and Weaving Division, ensuring the continuing support of the Fair for this craft.
 The officers for 2001 were ready to bring our group into the new millennium..
 Using our home-grown talent and having Margaret Heathman at the helm, our Plying the Arts was the largest it had ever been.
 We had a weekend of classes and shopping that rivaled Fiber Forum.

-Our largest and most proud accomplishment in 2001 was the guild exhibit "Skilled Hands: The Art, Craft and Technology of Fiber" which was held during the summer at the Emory University's Library Schatten Gallery.
+Our largest and most proud accomplishment in 2001 was the guild exhibit “Skilled Hands: The Art, Craft and Technology of Fiber” which was held during the summer at the Emory University’s Library Schatten Gallery.
 With more than 200 pieces, including equipment, yarns and special exhibits, from 45 of our members, it was the biggest exhibit to date from this group.
 The staff at the gallery worked hard and displayed the pieces with a professionalism that took our breath away.
 Opening speaker, Rebecca Stone Miller, and the opening reception made the exhibit a class act.
-We had members spinning and weaving during the exhibit and have been invited back for an encore exhibit in 2004.
+We had members spinning and weaving during the exhibit and looked forward to holding another exhibit in that fabulous space.

 As we watch the guild continue to grow and remain vital, we enjoy the companionship the meetings provide and the support the group gives to its members.
 Over the years we have watched friends grow and change, children have grown and married, grandchildren have been born.
 Experienced spinners have expanded their knowledge and abilities, while beginning spinners have blossomed into talented and able mentors.
 We have members who raise sheep, angora goats, llamas and alpacas and angora rabbits.
 Our members include teachers, authors, people of all ages and walks of life.
 Our members knit, crochet and weave with their handspun; there are members who make baskets, paper, quilts and rugs.
 We have members who build their own equipment and are innovators in the field of beading, sewing, ceramics and wood.
 Our members are men and women, young and old.
 We have members who provide retail services to those of us who are demanding and informed shoppers.
 We have members who share their knowledge freely and are wonderful ambassadors for the guild, bringing visitors who become part of our group.
 As we meet new friends and cultivate old friendships let’s continue to make this guild one of the best in the Southeast!